Manhattan (1979 film): Accolades

-In Empires 2008 poll of the 500 greatest movies ever made, Manhattan was ranked number 76.
+In 2006, Writers Guild of America West ranked the film's screenplay 54th in WGA's list of 101 Greatest Screenplays.
+In Empires 2008 poll of the 500 greatest movies ever made, Manhattan was ranked 76th.
 The New York Times placed the film on its Best 1000 Movies Ever list.
-The film was number 63 on Bravo's "100 Funniest Movies".
+The film was 63rd on Bravo's "100 Funniest Movies" list.
 In 2001, the United States Library of Congress deemed it "culturally, historically or aesthetically significant" and selected it for preservation in the National Film Registry.
-It is also ranked No. 4 on Rotten Tomatoes' 25 Best Romantic Comedies.
+It is also 4th on Rotten Tomatoes' list of the 25 Best Romantic Comedies.

 The film is recognized by American Film Institute in these lists: